-If you are considering living off-campus, we encourage you to visit the Off-Campus College website for news, listings, and important information.
+If you live off campus, or are considering it, we encourage you to visit the Off-Campus College website for news, listings and important information.

 For many students, living off campus can be quite rewarding; however, it does present new responsibilities and challenges.